github/libprojfs/docs/build-install.md

 $ ./configure --enable-vfs-api && make && make test
 ```

-Note that unless you installed your modified libfuse library into a system
+Note that unless you installed FUSE 3 into a system
 location, you will need to ensure that the `configure` script finds your
 libfuse installation by either setting the `CPPFLAGS` and `LDFLAGS`
 environment variables, or by providing the path to the `fuse3.pc` package
 configuration metadata file with the `--with-libfusepkg` option.

-For example, if you installed your modified libfuse library into
+For example, if you installed FUSE 3 into
 `/path/to/libfuse` and you have a `fuse3.pc` metadata file under
 `lib64/pkgconfig/fuse3.pc`, you can use the `--with-libfusepkg` option
 as follows (and note that this example also enables the VFSForGit API):